Dr. Notch of St. Louis University has no relevant financial relationships to disclose.)

 Thus, Raeder syndrome, also known as the paratrigeminal syndrome, can be subdivided into groups.
 The first group, Group IA, has primary trigeminal, oculomotor, or other cranial nerve involvement; this group typically requires a thorough neuroradiologic or diagnostic work up and usually carries a poor long-term prognosis.
 The second group, Group IB, has no oculomotor involvement and usually experiences a much better outcome.
 Group II is typically a painful postganglionic Homer syndrome with a self-limited course and excellent prognosis (Salvesen 1999).

-Burning mouth syndrome.
+.
 Although medical science has been aware of burning mouth syndrome for more than a century, it was not formally categorized as a distinct headache disorder until the ICHD-2 was released in 2004 (Valenca et al 2015).

-Idiopathic facial pain.
+.
 Prior to adopting formal diagnostic criteria, persistent idiopathic facial pain included many variants that were considered atypical of trigeminal neuralgia as well as migraine.
 As a result, a wide variety of patients over the years have been considered to have persistent idiopathic facial pain (Benoliel and Gaul 2017).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.